 execution of gays, of the execution of a man for collecting wood on a Saturday

-so that his family would not freeze, of the torture of prisoners, of male
+so that his family would not freeze, of the near genocide of the entire human race during the flood of Noah, of the torture of prisoners, of male

 supremacy, of the raping and forced marriages of female prisoners of war.....
 I